juntaizheng/mlflow-examples/README.md

 We can now use the fitted model to make predictions on our test data via the MLflow CLI:
 ```
-TODO: FILL THIS OUT
+TODO: Add command here
 ```

-## Calling an App in Your Code
+### Calling an App in Your Code

 TODO: we should write/include an example notebook that shows how to call an app via the MLflow Python API

 Calling an app from your code is simple  - just use MLflow's [Python API](https://mlflow.org/docs/latest/projects.html#building-multi-step-workflows):
 ```
-# Train a TensorFlow DNNRegressor, exporting it to exported_model_path as an MLflow model
+# Train a TensorFlow DNNRegressor, exporting it as an MLflow model
 train_data_path = "..."
 test_data_path = "..."
 label_col = "..."